 Posted by Brett Walker

-As Sales Team Leader at Protexure Insurance Agency, Inc., Brett Walker has over five years of experience assisting 1-5 attorney law firms with their professional liability needs.
+As Sales Team Leader at Protexure Insurance Agency, Inc., Brett Walker has over five years of experience assisting small firms with their professional liability needs.
 Brett’s other responsibilities include hiring and training for the Sales Team and collaborating on marketing initiatives.
 Brett graduated from North Central College with a Bachelors of Arts in Organizational Communication.